 The Joseph Manigault House

 One of Charleston's most exquisite antebellum structures, the Joseph Manigault House, built in 1803, reflects the urban lifestyle of a wealthy, rice-planting family and the enslaved African Americans who lived there.
-This National Historic Landmark displays a remarkable collection of period English and French furnishings dating to the early 19th century.
+This National Historic Landmark displays a remarkable collection of period Charleston-made furnishings.

 Possible tours include: